 Pumps and Dumps

-Pumps and dumps are groups that manipulate the market with fake news or high volumes to artificially increase an asset price.
-Usually, people unwittingly fall for this
+Pumps and dumps are groups manipulating the market with fake news or high volumes to increase an asset price artificially.
+Usually, people unwittingly fall for this.

 Fake Support Team

 Another type of phishing campaign.
-These groups pretend to be the support team of a company to access private and sensitive information, like wallet passwords or private keys.
+These groups pretend to be a company's support team to access private and sensitive information, like wallet passwords or private keys.